davidecangiano/davidecangiano/README.md

 ## Hi there 👋
+Hi, I'm a Computer Science, graduated at Università degli Studi di Napoli Parthenope.
+I'm student @Cyber-HackAdemy-UniNa , based in Naples (IT).

 <!--
 **davidecangiano/davidecangiano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.